• home

 Ramesses II statue at Luxor Temple

 Perhaps fittingly, the temple was continuously reused over the centuries, with a Roman-era shrine, a Byzantine church, and later the Abu Haggag Mosque built directly into its structure.
-This is either a compelling example of a sacred site evolving across multiple religions or a more sinister story of religious erasure, depending on how you choose to see it.
+This is either a compelling example of a sacred site evolving or a more sinister story of religious and cultural erasure, depending on how you choose to see it.

 Luxor Temple highlights

-• Avenue of Sphinxes: a 3km ceremonial road connecting Karnak and Luxor, lined with over 1,000 sphinx statues, including ram-headed criosphinxes (associated with the sun god, Amun) and human-headed androsphinxes (representing royal power)—the thoroughfare underwent a massive decades-long restoration project that finally concluded in 2021 and it’s truly spectacular to see from either Karnak or Luxor Temples!
+• Avenue of Sphinxes: a 3km ceremonial road connecting Karnak and Luxor, lined with over 1,000 sphinx statues, including ram-headed criosphinxes (associated with the sun god, Amun) and human-headed androsphinxes (representing royal power)— the thoroughfare underwent a massive decades-long restoration project that finally concluded in 2021, but the better-preserved statues are closer to Luxor

 • Colossi of Ramesses II: the entrance to Luxor Temple is dominated by six 14m-tall statues of Ramesses II (two seated and four standing), with additional statues and towering columns continuing into the first courtyard